Facilities and Services

-- Unfinished paintings and sculptures must be kept in the classroom or lockers since art materials may not be taken into residence halls.
+- Unfinished paintings and sculptures must be kept in the classroom or lockers since these materials may not be taken into residence halls.

 - Music groups who wish to rehearse should check in at the Visual and Performing Arts desk.

 - Visual and Performing Arts practice rooms are reserved for music majors and minors only.
 Other students may use Bradley Tower (for women) and Young Tower (for men) practice rooms located on ground floor.

 - Sealable bottled water is permissible in classrooms and the library (except for labs) at instructor’s discretion.
 Other beverages and food should not be brought into any classroom buildings or the library.